-Without meaning to people quite deliberately—albeit slowly—chip away at, scar and eventually undermine their relationships to the point that without intervention they will eventually topple.
+Without meaning to, people quite deliberately—albeit slowly—chip away at, scar, and eventually undermine their relationships to the point that, without intervention, they will eventually topple.

 Of course, during the dating phase it was almost exactly the opposite—which is why it went so well.
-At that stage you’re upset when people do things for you because you can’t do things for them fast enough.
-And then you do what an unconscious mind does—you start to take things you see regularly for granted.
-As though they will always happen when that is simply not true.
+At that stage we’re upset when people do things for us, because we can’t do things for them fast enough.
+But then we all do what an unconscious brain does—and we start to take things we see regularly, for granted.
+We begin to behave as though those things will always happen when that is simply not true.

 Within a few years, a tired husband comes home to a tired wife because of their tired jobs, and they have a tired two year old, and everyone wants.
 And that can work in a large enough group, because it’ll be rare everyone’s tired at the same time.
 We used to live in tribes.
 And we went slower, which meant we were more connected, and more of a part of each others lives.